Murder of Mima McKim-Hill: Background

-McKim-Hill was a home management advisor for the Capricornia Regional Electricity Board (CREB) in Rockhampton, Queensland.
+McKim-Hill was a home management advisor for the Capricornia Regional Electricity Board in Rockhampton, Queensland.
 As part of her job, McKim-Hill regularly travelled throughout Central Queensland promoting services and demonstrating new electrical appliances for customers.

-McKim-Hill left Rockhampton at 8:00am on 9 March 1967, and travelled south to Calliope.
-Her car was found abandoned at 3:00am the following morning on the Gladstone by-pass road, 3 km north of Benaraby.
+McKim-Hill left Rockhampton at 8:00 am on 9 March 1967, and travelled south to Calliope.
+Her car was found abandoned at 3:00 am the following morning on the Gladstone by-pass road, 3 km north of Benaraby.

 Her body was found on 26 March 1967 at Collard Creek alongside the Dawson Highway, northeast of Biloela, 80 km from where her car had been found.

-McKim-Hill's funeral was held at St Paul's Cathedral in Rockhampton on 4 April 1967.
+McKim-Hill's funeral was held at St Paul's Cathedral, Rockhampton on 4 April 1967.
 McKim-Hill's remains were cremated at the Rockhampton Crematorium the same day.

 During the investigation, police followed two lines of enquiry.
 They searched for four men seen travelling in the local area in a Ford Customline, but they were never located.
 In 2011, the police said those men were still of interest.
 A truck driver carting tallow was also of interest to police during the investigation.

 An inquest into McKim-Hill's murder commenced on 6 November 1967 and concluded on 16 January 1968, during which time 26 witnesses gave evidence and a solicitor for the victim's family named a German truck driver as a "suspect".

 Renewed interest

-Although now based in Perth, McKim-Hill's friend and former work colleague Shirley Eldridge contacted Rockhampton's local newspaper The Morning Bulletin in 2007 near the 40th anniversary of the murder.
+Although now based in Perth, McKim-Hill's friend and former colleague Shirley Eldridge contacted Rockhampton's local newspaper The Morning Bulletin in 2007 near the 40th anniversary of the murder.
 Following the publication of newspaper stories relating to the Rockhampton woman's murder, public interest in the case was successfully reignited.

 In March 2008, after lobbying from Eldridge and retired Fire and Rescue Officer Trevor Sorenson, the Queensland Police Service agreed to reopen the cold case investigation.

 The Queensland Police Service made assurances in 2010 that they were still looking into the McKim-Hill murder.

 In 2014, a $250,000 reward was approved for anyone who gave information which led to the apprehension and conviction of those responsible for McKim-Hill's murder.

 Eldridge released a book, Mima: a case of abduction, rape and murder in 2016.

 In the book, Eldridge names the German truck driver suspected of killing McKim-Hill and claims that Queensland police officers were preparing to travel to South Australia in 2009 to arrest him for murder, but the suspect had died in Tailem Bend six weeks previously so no arrest was possible.

 Although, the Queensland Police Service wouldn't verify the allegations Eldridge made in her book, Eldridge's naming of the German truck driver as the likely suspect was repeated in the media.
 Eldridge and Sorenson have both said that the truck driver had been driving a two-tone green Leyland Beaver forward-control Prime Mover for Mayne Nickless, towing a trailer of tallow which was being transported to Sydney from the meatworks at Nerimbera.